Regulation T FAQ

-Each time you violate Reg T, a 90-day restriction will be placed on your account.
+The first time you violate Reg T, you will receive a warning.
+Each subsequent time you violate Reg T, a 90-day restriction will be placed on your account.
 If a trading restriction is placed on your account, you will only be able to place buy transactions using settled funds.
 In addition, your local Scottrade® team will reach out to you to make sure you understand exactly what happened and how to prevent it in the future.

 If I have a Reg T violation on my record, will it be there permanently?